jlacar/jlacar.github.io/refactoring/revisiting-tech-debt.md

 continue to be weakened and its usefulness diminished by semantic diffusion and only a minority will see "debt" in the positive light that Ward saw it and be able to benefit from it.

-So expect to see more articles like Ron Jeffries' "Technical Debt - Bad metaphor or worst metaphor?" in the foreseeable future.
+So expect to see more articles like "[Technical Debt - Bad metaphor or worst metaphor?](https://ronjeffries.com/articles/015-11/tech-debt/)"
+(Jeffries, 2015) in the foreseeable future.
 Ron points out a number of shortcomings of the metaphor which, in my opinion, are the effects of semantic diffusion and applying a different context to the original idea.
 But at least Ron is familiar enough with Ward's original thinking to offer a balanced perspective: "As for Ward’s original notion, it seems to me that he was referring to a gap between what the code 'understands' and what we understand as its authors."

-Other articles abound, however, that clearly misrepresent what Ward meant, like this recent one by Rob Myers, whose definition of Technical Debt compelled me to respond with this article.
+Other articles abound, however, that clearly misrepresent what Ward meant, like [this recent one]() (Myers, 2021), with a definition of Technical Debt ostensibly attributed to Ward but patently different from his actual definition.

 # What did Ward actually mean then?

 When he coined the Debt Metaphor, Ward saw going into debt as a positive thing.
 He said, "I thought borrowing money was a good thing.
 With borrowed money, you can do something sooner than you might otherwise.
 I thought that rushing software out the door to get some experience with it was a good idea."
+(Cunningham, 2009)

 Most of us live with some kind of debt without much of a problem, and we often use debt to our advantage.
 If you have a mortgage, a car loan, or a credit card account in good standing, you're a prime example of this.
 And that's a good